AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

 - [SUCCESS] can build vm from image
 - [FAILURE] vm from image can run java app and connect to db
 - [SUCCESS] submitter completes without error
-- [FAILURE] port 8000/8080 open on vm built from image
+- [FAILURE] submitter runs application and connects to db

 known red herrings and write-up inconsistencies
 - use the same subscription that is used by terraform when it creates the monolith db